- Gas Grill

 Stevenson is one amongst the remarkable collection of mountain homes that adorn prestigious Windcliff Estates.
 Its living room is wondrously bright as its picture windows invite the mountains inside in all their glory.
 Sit awhile.
 Chat.
 Plan your excursions into the National Park.
 Set a fire in the grate.
 Read, enjoy some Blu-Ray, or play a game.
 The kitchen, with its multi-million dollar view, is primed with every essential implement necessary to prepare a snack or a sumptuous feast.
 The dining area is “European Café” in style and waiting to be set with the fine Gibson china and the tall red wine goblets arrayed in the side cupboards.
 Alternative dining is available and highly desirable out on the spacious deck.
 The gas grill poised there makes a small whistling sound in the breeze that sounds tantalizingly like “Bar-B-Q, Bar-B-Q, Bar-B-Q…….”
 A king master suite with a private sitting area drenched in mountain vistas and deck access rounds out the top floor of Stevenson.

-Downstairs there is an elegant queen bedroom suite, a cheerful triple twin bedroom, and a view-laden family room featuring a large-screen TV, games, and daybed seating with trundles.
+Downstairs there is an elegant queen bedroom suite, a cheerful triple twin bedroom, and a view-laden family room featuring a large-screen TV, games and log trimmed sofas.
 It is here, too, that you find access to the sprawling outdoor hot tub patio.
 With a cold glass, family and friends, and the mountain views all readily at hand, this is surely “Heaven on Earth.”
 In every season the hot tub is a welcome respite after a day of hiking or horse-back riding in the National Park.
 In the days of winter, it is a perfect sanctuary on the cusp of a cold night as the stars shine overhead with an intensity unknown elsewhere — or a gentle snowfall tickles both your nose and your fancy.

 Blessed are they who have tarried here for a time and have chosen to inscribe the Stevenson Guest Book with their comments: